This post may contain affiliate links. Please see my disclosure policy for details.

 Where to stay in Bristol

-Hotel Du Vin – Located just seconds away from the Christmas Steps and set inside an 18th century building, this hotel is a charming, luxury property that has cosy rooms for rent.
+Hotel Du Vin – Located just seconds away from the Christmas Steps and set inside an 18th-century building, this hotel is a charming, luxury property that has cosy rooms for rent.
 Click to book.

-Full Moon Backpackers – A cool and friendly backpackers located in St Pauls and near Stokes Croft, the street art capital of Bristol!
+Full Moon Backpackers – A cool and friendly backpacker located in St Pauls and near Stokes Croft, the street art capital of Bristol!
 You can meet some friends here to go exploring.
 Click here for rates.